-- 29. If a First Nation wishes to become an Interested First Nation, it must provide a notice to FNESC and documentation to show that it meets the following criteria: - a. have, or have confirmed funding for, a First Nation School for students in K4 to grade 12 (or some of these grades) on its reserve land; and - b. have passed a band council resolution in the form set out in Annex B indicating its interest in exercising jurisdiction over education. - 30.
-Upon receiving the information set out in section 29, FNESC will add the name of that First Nation to the list of Interested First Nations. - 31.
-A First Nation that has been confirmed as an Interested First Nation under section 30 may not be eligible for funding from FNESC that is designated for Interested First Nations until the following fiscal year. - 32.
-Commencing in fiscal year 2023/2024, Interested First Nations are only eligible to receive Interested First Nation support funding from FNESC for a period of three years. - 33.
+- 26. If a First Nation wishes to become an Interested First Nation, it must provide a notice to FNESC and documentation to show that it meets the following criteria: - a. have, or have confirmed funding for, a First Nation School for students in K4 to grade 12 (or some of these grades) on its reserve land; and - b. have passed a band council resolution in the form set out in Annex B indicating its interest in exercising jurisdiction over education. - 27.
+Upon receiving the information set out in section 26, FNESC will add the name of that First Nation to the list of Interested First Nations.

+- 28. A First Nation that has been confirmed as an Interested First Nation under section 27 may not be eligible for funding from FNESC that is designated for Interested First Nations until the following fiscal year. - 29.
 If a First Nation no longer wishes to be an Interested First Nation, it must provide written notice to FNESC by letter on the First Nation's letterhead stating that it wishes to withdraw from the Education Jurisdiction Initiative.
-Following receipt of the notice, FNESC will revise the list of Interested First Nations to remove the name of that First Nation. - 34.
-Once a First Nation becomes an Interested First Nation, it will retain that status for a period of three years unless it chooses to withdraw under section 33 or becomes a Committed First Nation. - 35.
+Following receipt of the notice, FNESC will revise the list of Interested First Nations to remove the name of that First Nation. - 30.
+Once a First Nation becomes an Interested First Nation, it will retain that status for a period of three years unless it chooses to withdraw under section 29 or becomes a Committed First Nation. - 31.
 Commencing on April 1, 2023, if a First Nation has been an Interested First Nation for three years from the date when they last confirmed their commitment to the Education Jurisdiction Initiative, FNESC will send a letter to the First Nation to determine if they wish to remain an Interested First Nation.
-If the First Nation confirms that it would like to remain an Interested First Nation, it will retain that status.
-However, in accordance with section 32, the First Nation will no longer receive Interested First Nation support funding.

-36. If the First Nation does not provide confirmation to FNESC within one month of the date of the letter referred to in section 35, FNESC will follow up with a phone call.
+If the First Nation confirms that it would like to remain an Interested First Nation, it will retain that status. - 32.
+If the First Nation does not provide confirmation to FNESC within one month of the date of the letter referred to in section 31, FNESC will follow up with a phone call.
 If FNESC does not receive confirmation that the First Nation would like to remain engaged in the Education Jurisdiction Initiative then they will be removed from FNESC's list of Interested First Nations.